 The “New” Jewish Cemetery

 From available archival records we cannot yet determine exactly when the new Jewish cemetery was opened in Rohatyn.
 Surveys of the old Jewish cemetery in 1921 plus letters between the Jewish community and regional civic and health authorities suggest that site was reaching capacity, and the Encyclopedia of Jewish Communities of Poland records that land was purchased for a second cemetery between 1910 and 1930 (despite the difficult economic situation in the region during and after World War I).
 So it is likely that the new cemetery was used for regular burials for less than 20 years, perhaps less than a decade, ending during World War II.
-Nonetheless, some prominent Jews of Rohatyn were buried in the new cemetery, as evidenced by the surviving headstones at the site, which are mostly of high-quality granite, several carved with delicate images, a few of which retain remnants of still visible gold, blue, and green colors.
+Nonetheless, some prominent Jews of Rohatyn were buried in the new cemetery, as evidenced by the surviving headstones at the site, which are mostly of high-quality sandstone, several carved with delicate images, a few of which retain remnants of still visible gold, blue, and green colors.

 We do not know how or even if the cemetery was damaged during the war.
 One large fallen stone is currently located within the cemetery perimeter but at a distance from the other stones; based on its design, Rabbi Kolesnik has suggested that this stone was likely uprooted and moved from its original location at the east side of the cemetery.
 There are less than twenty matzevot at the site today, all of them large and heavy; whether any smaller stones were removed around the same time that the old Jewish cemetery was desecrated is not known; in headstone recovery work around town to date few ‘late’ stones have been found.